Best Finca Stays in Mallorca: Our Top Picks for Families (2026)

 Serra de Tramuntana (West Coast)

-The dramatic mountain range running along Mallorca's northwest coast.
-Stunning scenery, hilltop villages like Deia and Valldemossa, winding mountain roads that'll test your rental car's brakes.
+This dramatic mountain range runs along Mallorca's northwest coast, featuring hilltop villages like Deia and Valldemossa connected by winding mountain roads that challenge vehicle handling.

 Pollença and Alcúdia (North)

-Our preferred area.
-You get countryside fincas within 10-15 minutes of proper towns with supermarkets, restaurants, and beaches.
-Pollença has a gorgeous old town with a Sunday market.
-Alcúdia has the best family beaches on the island--shallow, sandy, protected.
+This area offers a practical balance: countryside fincas positioned within 10-15 minutes of established towns with supermarkets, restaurants, and beaches.
+Pollença features an attractive old town with a Sunday market.
+Alcúdia provides the island's best family beaches - shallow, sandy, and protected.

 Soller and Port de Soller (Northwest)

-Good middle ground if you want Tramuntana scenery without being totally isolated.
-Port de Soller has a decent beach and loads of restaurants.
+The location represents a middle ground for families wanting Tramuntana scenery without complete isolation.
+Port de Soller offers a decent beach and numerous restaurant options.

 The South and Southeast